Alistair Burt: Cameron–Clegg ministry

 After standing down from the FCO, Burt was made a Privy Councillor on 16 October 2013, and in December that year, was appointed a Commissioner of the International Commission on Missing Persons.

 Critic of Syria policy

 As a former minister, he was freed to argue that the parliamentary vote against taking military action in Syria was a bad precedent, and it would be better if the government made decisions such as this in future by "executive action".
 In June 2014 Burt called the lack of intervention in Syria "a disaster".

 Cameron ministry

-After the Conservative victory in the 2015 United Kingdom general election on 11 May, Burt returned to Government as Minister of State for Community and Social Care in the Department of Health.
+Following the Conservative victory in the 2015 general election on 11 May, Burt returned to Government as Minister of State for Community and Social Care in the Department of Health.